In This Chapter

 Communicating with body language

-The problem with communicating with your dog through body language is that what seems right in people culture is often wrong in dog culture.
-So follow these guidelines:
+with your dog through body language is that what seems right in people culture

 - Don’t stare at your dog.
 Dogs consider an unwavering direct stare to be a threat.
 It can cause a dog that’s on the verge of biting to attack in protest or, more often, in self defense.
 Staring also can frighten a dog so she runs away or pees on herself.
 Rather than staring, look off to the side a bit.